communitio-corp/adaptivecards-vue/README.md

 # Versioning changed!
-You might have noticed the version made a big jump, thats because we want to be inline with supported AdaptiveCards version which currently is 2.9.0
+You might have noticed the version made a big jump, thats because we want to be inline with supported AdaptiveCards version which currently is 2.10.0

+All AdaptiveCard version from 1.0 to 1.5 are supported

 # Installation

 ```
+npm i @madewithcards/adaptivecards-vue --save //vue2
-npm i adaptivecards-vue --save
+npm i @madewithcards/adaptivecards-vue3 --save //vue3

 ```

 After adding the library: